We have teach ourselves how to quiet the noise in our heads so that we can think the right thoughts!

 Hi and welcome back to “A Woman’s Heart” podcast show, on the

 TRUE Conversations Network, I’m your host Edna Howard, Founder of

 Voices of Encouragement, an organization designed to empower

-I’m so excited you decided you to join me for another empowering
+I’m so excited you are joining me for another empowering message.

-message.
-Think of me as your Chief Encouragement Officer exploring
+Think of me as your Chief Encouragement Officer exploring the topic

 I’m a woman of faith so I’ll start from the Faith perspective; God’s Word

 is my source for encouragement and wisdom and I look to scripture for

 guidance in how to increase my faith, to make it bigger than my fears